-Eligible costs are direct costs that are approved by the Provincial Fuel Management Working Group, properly and reasonably incurred, and paid by the applicant to carry out eligible activities.
+For all projects, eligible costs are direct costs that are approved by the SWPI Evaluation Committee, properly and reasonably incurred, and paid by the applicant to carry out eligible activities.
 Eligible costs can only be incurred from the date of application submission until the final report is submitted (unless specified below).